 The DOGE (or department chair) will then provide a written response from the graduate program to the student.

-A graduate student unsatisfied with program action may appeal in writing to the Dean of the Graduate College within 14 days.
+A graduate student unsatisfied with program action may appeal in writing to the Dean of the Graduate College within 15 calendar days.
 Upon receipt of the written appeal, the Dean forms a grievance appeal committee to review both substantive and procedural issues of the matter.
 The committee is constituted as follows:

 One voting member selected by the Dean of the Graduate College from among the faculty membership of the Graduate Council.